fhui28/assam/README.md

 pak::pkg_install("fhui28/assam")
 ```

+# Getting started

+Users are recommended to either:

+1. Check out the examples in the help files for the `assam` and `passam` functions in the package;

+2. Examine the `runsims.R` scripts inside the folders `ms/setting1` and `ms/setting2`, which are template `R` scripts that can be adapted to run simulation settings 1 and 2 in the associated manuscript;

 # If you find any bugs and issues...

 If you find something that looks like a bug/issue, please use Github issues and post it up there.
 As much as possible, please include in the issue: